Skip to content

 2

-Document secondary damage to gutters, exterior AC condensing units, soft metal trim, and siding, as these often indicate hail size and direction and support the primary roof damage claim.
+Document secondary damage to gutters, downspouts, AC condenser fins, and other soft metal components, as these often provide supporting evidence of hail size and impact force during the adjuster inspection.

 3